Thoralf Skolem

-Thoralf Albert Skolem (/no/; 23 May 1887 – 23 March 1963) was a Norwegian mathematician who worked in mathematical logic and set theory.
+Thoralf Albert Skolem (/no/; 23 May 1887 – 23 March 1963) was a Norwegian mathematician who worked in mathematical logic, set theory, and number theory.

 Life

 Although Skolem's father was a primary school teacher, most of his extended family were farmers.
 Skolem attended secondary school in Kristiania (later renamed Oslo), passing the university entrance examinations in 1905.
 He then entered Det Kongelige Frederiks Universitet to study mathematics, also taking courses in physics, chemistry, zoology and botany.

 In 1909, he began working as an assistant to the physicist Kristian Birkeland, known for bombarding magnetized spheres with electrons and obtaining aurora-like effects; thus Skolem's first publications were physics papers written jointly with Birkeland.
 In 1913, Skolem passed the state examinations with distinction, and completed a dissertation titled Investigations on the Algebra of Logic.
 He also traveled with Birkeland to the Sudan to observe the zodiacal light.
 He spent the winter semester of 1915 at the University of Göttingen, at the time the leading research center in mathematical logic, metamathematics, and abstract algebra, fields in which Skolem eventually excelled.
 In 1916 he was appointed a research fellow at Det Kongelige Frederiks Universitet.
 In 1918, he became a Docent in Mathematics and was elected to the Norwegian Academy of Science and Letters.

 Skolem did not at first formally enroll as a Ph.D. candidate, believing that the Ph.D. was unnecessary in Norway.
 He later changed his mind and submitted a thesis in 1926, titled Some theorems about integral solutions to certain algebraic equations and inequalities.
 His notional thesis advisor was Axel Thue, even though Thue had died in 1922.

 In 1927, he married Edith Wilhelmine Hasvold.

 Skolem continued to teach at Det kongelige Frederiks Universitet (renamed the University of Oslo in 1939) until 1930 when he became a Research Associate in Chr.
 Michelsen Institute in Bergen.
 This senior post allowed Skolem to conduct research free of administrative and teaching duties.
 However, the position also required that he reside in Bergen, a city which then lacked a university and hence had no research library, so that he was unable to keep abreast of the mathematical literature.
 In 1938, he returned to Oslo to assume the Professorship of Mathematics at the university.
 There he taught the graduate courses in algebra and number theory, and only occasionally on mathematical logic.
 Skolem's Ph.D. student Øystein Ore went on to a career in the USA.

 Skolem served as president of the Norwegian Mathematical Society, and edited the Norsk Matematisk Tidsskrift ("The Norwegian Mathematical Journal") for many years.
 He was also the founding editor of Mathematica Scandinavica.

 After his 1957 retirement, he made several trips to the United States, speaking and teaching at universities there.
 He remained intellectually active until his sudden and unexpected death.

 For more on Skolem's academic life, see Fenstad (1970).